 Whether it’s a day hike with the family, rock climbing, or a rousing game of charades, having some sort of objective will keep you warm and having fun, rather than focusing on the weather.
 Staying active throughout the day will not only help you sleep like a baby at night, it will also justify eating a big meal.

 2. Bring Rain/Wind Coverage

 Try setting your tent up in a protected zone and you’ll notice a discernible difference in how long you sleep each night.
-Making sure to properly stake out your tent and rain fly will also help with both wind and rain from soaking your whole situation.
+Making sure to properly stake out your tent and rain fly will also keep wind noise and rain from harshing your mellow.